First Period of English Literature – The Beginning of English Literature

 Alfred the Great and the Rise of English Prose

-While poetry dominated early literature, prose began to grow later in the Anglo-Saxon period, especially under the leadership of King Alfred the Great (871–899).
-Alfred believed education was key to preserving culture and religion.
-To promote learning, he translated important Latin texts into Old English so more people could understand them.
-One of his most lasting achievements was supporting the creation of The Anglo-Saxon Chronicle, a historical record written in English that documented major events year by year.
-His efforts helped establish English as a written language of learning, not just speech or song.
+Prose began to grow later in the Anglo-Saxon period, especially under the leadership of King Alfred the Great (871–899).
+Consequently, Alfred firmly believed that education was vital for preserving culture and religion.
+Therefore, to significantly boost learning, he personally translated crucial Latin texts into Old English.
+This was done so that more of his people could access them.
+Thus, this effort established English as a functional, written language of learning, moving it beyond just speech or song.
+In addition, his most enduring accomplishment was supporting the creation of The Anglo-Saxon Chronicle.
+Furthermore, this chronicle is a unique, historical record, written continuously in English, which documented major events year by year.
+Ultimately, Alfred’s dedicated efforts secured the place of English prose in the literary tradition.
+His efforts greatly enriched the early Anglo-Saxon literary output.

 Manuscripts and Survival of Old English Texts